outmoded/hapijs.com/tutorials/server-methods.md

 ## Function

 The `fn` parameter is the actual function to call when the method is invoked.
 It can take any number of arguments but *must* accept a callback as its last parameter.
 The callback accepts three parameters: `err`, `result`, and `ttl`.
-The first two parameters are err-first callbacks.
-If an error occurs in your method, pass it as the first argument, otherwise the first argument should be undefined or null and the return value as the second argument.
+If an error occurs in your method, pass it as the first argument.
+If there was no error, the first argument should be undefined or null and the return value passed as the second argument.
 The `ttl` argument is used to tell hapi how long the return value can be cached; if it is specified as `0` then the value will never be cached.

 ## Caching